LizMyers/LizMyers.github.io/README.md

 #### What is That?
 This project adds computer vision to the voice kit, so that machines can describe what they see!
 Using a Raspberry Pi, Tensorflow, and Python, you can identify three classes: logos, text, and objects.
 A detailed tutorial is available <a href="https://www.hackster.io/elizmyers/add-vision-to-the-aiy-voice-kit-e9ff3d" target="_blank">here</a>.

+#### Smart Doorbell?
+Using computer voice and vision, this project allows users to control their home with greater ease and security.
+A detailed tutorial is available <a href="https://www.hackster.io/elizmyers/aiy-smart-doorbell-02d8ad" target="_blank">here</a>.